How Montessori Education is Adapted for Different Age Groups

 Lastly, Montessori education for adolescents focuses on preparing students for adulthood.

 At this point, studies become more rigorous, encouraging sophisticated critical thinking and independent research.
 The lessons incorporate skill-building and real-world education.
-Students are also encouraged to participate in discussions and debates, and lead their own projects.
+Students are also encouraged to participate in discussions and debates and lead their own projects.

 These strategies encourage students to get comfortable voicing their opinions, thinking critically, and